uofajillian/edx-documentation/en_us/xblock/source/reusable/install_xblock.rst

       pip install -e myxblock

-You can then test your XBlock in the XBlock SDK.
+You can then :ref:`test your XBlock <Testing an XBlock with the XBlock SDK>` in the XBlock SDK.